Package 'RMallow'

 References

-Fits a Multi-Modal Mallows' model to ranking data.
+Fit a Multi-Modal Mallows' Model to Ranking Data

 Description